Epiglottis: Inflammation

-Inflammation of the epiglottis is known as epiglottitis.
+The inflammation of the epiglottis is known as epiglottitis.
 Epiglottitis is mainly caused by Haemophilus influenzae.
 A person with epiglottitis may have a fever, sore throat, difficulty swallowing, and difficulty breathing.
 For this reason, acute epiglottitis is considered a medical emergency, because of the risk of obstruction of the pharynx.
 Epiglottitis is often managed with antibiotics, inhaled aerosolised epinephrine to act as a bronchodilator, and may require tracheal intubation or a tracheostomy if breathing is difficult.

 The incidence of epiglottitis has decreased significantly in countries where vaccination against Haemophilus influenzae is administered.

 Aspiration

 When food or other objects travel down the respiratory tract rather than down the esophagus to the stomach, this is called aspiration.
-This can lead to airway obstruction, inflammation of lung tissue, and aspiration pneumonia; and in the long term, atelectasis and bronchiectasis.
+This can lead to the obstruction of airways, inflammation of lung tissue, and aspiration pneumonia; and in the long term, atelectasis and bronchiectasis.
 One reason aspiration can occur is because of failure of the epiglottis to close completely.

-Should food or liquid enter the airway due to the epiglottis failing to close properly, throat clearing or the cough reflex may occur to protect the respiratory system and expel material from the airway.
+If food or liquid enters the airway due to the epiglottis failing to close properly, throat-clearing or a cough reflex may occur to protect the respiratory system and expel material from the airway.
 Where there is impairment in laryngeal vestibule sensation, silent aspiration (entry of material to the airway that does not result in a cough reflex) may occur.